sanket-so-fleet/mle-bench-ss/MLE-Bench Redux.md

 ---

 This project aims to understand and expand the MLE-Bench framework in light of Fleet's customer demands and ongoing production goals.
-This writeup supplements the README.md with more detail on the reasoning and design.
+This writeup details on the reasoning and design.

 **Summary of original MLE-Bench findings and results**

 MLE-Bench runs containerized agent-environments to complete 50 different Kaggle competitions and produce a leaderboard of scores.
 Though the results are on now-obsolete models, they hint at both the potential and problems with MLE agents.
 My shift in perspective is to push this MLE-bench from a fixed evaluation framework to something more sand-boxy, that can be leveraged for actually improving agent performance.
-Rather than a leaderboard, this version delivered the produced rollouts and also adds a different categorical dimension of tasks, called technique-tasks.
+Rather than a leaderboard, this version delivered the produced rollouts and also adds a different category of tasks, called technique-tasks.

 **Conceptual Broad Strokes**